grip244/SystemShop/README.md

 ### Player-Driven Market

 *   **Special Orders:** Can't find what you're looking for?
-Players can place a "special order" for any item in the game, which the system will then try to stock for a premium.
+Players can place a "special order" for any item in the game.
+The item will be added to the "Special Orders" category for them to purchase at a premium.
-*   **Consignment System:** Give your players the power to sell their own items!
-Our intuitive consignment system allows players to list their items in the shop for a small fee, creating a true player-to-player marketplace.

 ### Intuitive Player Experience

 *   **Clean & Modern GUI:** A sleek and easy-to-use interface makes browsing and buying a breeze.
+With decorative panes and custom-textured buttons, the GUI is as beautiful as it is functional.
 *   **Sort & Filter:** Players can sort items by price to quickly find the best deals.
 *   **Simple Commands:** The entire system is accessible through the simple and intuitive `/shop` command.